 Export an SBOM through the Endor Labs user interface

-Select the version to create an SBOM
+Select the project for which to create an SBOM.

 Click Export SBOM in the top right-hand corner.